NetApp-openstack-dev/openstack-docs/source/glance/configuration/section_glance-enhanced-instance-config-iSCSI.rst

 ==================================================================

-The following checklist provides the steps necessary for configuration of Enhanced Instance Creation with NetApp FAS (ONTAP) for iSCSI or Fibre
+The following checklist provides the steps necessary for configuration of Enhanced Instance Creation with NetApp FAS and/or AFF (ONTAP) for iSCSI or Fibre Channel:
-Channel:

 +-----+-------------------------------------------------------+---------+
 | Step| Description of Step                                   | Done?   |